onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-10-31-2025.md

 **Done last sprint**

-- Completed and released surge pricing support, enabling and warning users when they are going to pay gas for their transactions when surge pricing is active.
+- Completed and released surge pricing support, warning users when they are going to pay gas for their transactions when surge pricing is active.
-- Started our MVP EOA suport on all platforms, enabling users to interact with EOAs instead of COAs within Flow Wallet.
+- Started our MVP EOA suport on all platforms, enabling users to create and interact with EOAs instead of COAs within Flow Wallet.

 **This sprint**